Updating the National Voluntary Guidelines for Landside Stevedoring Charges

 The NTC is working to update the National Voluntary Guidelines for Landside Stevedore Charges, released in 2022, in response to a request from Australian transport ministers.

-At the ministers’ direction, the updated the Guidelines are expected to align with Victoria’s Voluntary Pricing Protocol (VPP) and will consider extending the guidelines to empty container parks (ECPs).
+At ministers’ direction, the updated Guidelines are expected to align with Victoria’s Voluntary Pricing Protocol (VPP) and will consider extending the guidelines to empty container parks (ECPs).

 Proposed changes include moving to a single annual price-change date of 1 January each year.